Levitation and dynamics of bodies in supersaturated fluids: Discussion

 \section{Discussion}

 Supersaturated fluids present an accessible playground for exploring the dynamics of bodies and their relationship to a complex fluid environment.
+In the framework proposed by Spagnolie \& Underhill \cite{su23} this would appear as either a Type I or Type II system - the body is much larger than the `obstacles' (be they bubbles or gas molecules), and the fluid exhibits a natural relaxation time.
 Among the unexpected findings in this system, we have observed a critical dependence of the dynamics on body rotations for large body to bubble size ratios, and multi-period oscillatory dynamics when a single surface interaction is insufficient to clean the body surface of its lifting agents.
-The body's presence also affects fluid degassing, reminiscent of how moving boundaries affect flows which promote heat transport \cite{zz05,lz08,Lappa09,agl09}.
+Another intriguing feature is that bubbles can continue to form on the body long after they cease to form at the container walls when $\Smc>\Smb$ (when the surface roughness or fibrous material scale is smaller on the container walls than on the body).
+Raisins inserted into a fluid which was left out for hours and appeared motionless were indeed observed to dance, albeit at a leisurely pace. \tcb{Relatedly, Pereira et al.~\cite{pwvstnd23} identified that a smaller contact angle between a bubble and a surface decreases the energy needed to form bubbles there.} Preliminary results also suggest that the body's presence can affect fluid degassing, even potentially slowing it by disturbing the large-scale convective flow responsible for gas escape, reminiscent of how moving boundaries affect flows which promote heat transport \cite{zz05,lz08,Lappa09,agl09}.

 Additional constraints on the dynamics are expected in general.
 At greater depths, bubbles are less likely to grow due to the increase in hydrostatic pressure.
 Should a body plummet sufficiently far below the surface, bubble-assisted levitation may vanish and the plummeting will continue unresisted.
-Surfactants may also adjust the range of bodies possible to levitate in this manner, since their presence can affect the nature of bubble pinch-off and coalescence, in competition with the pressure and surface roughness scale via $S_{min}$ \cite{ks14,rkr16}.
+Surfactants may also adjust the range of bodies possible to levitate in this manner, since their presence can affect the nature of bubble pinch-off and coalescence, in competition with the pressure and surface roughness scale via $\Smb$ \cite{ks14,rkr16}.
 The shape of the container and temperature can also affect the rate of \co loss \cite{lbppc12}.
-Another uncharacterized but important feature is wetting.
+Another uncharacterized but potentially important feature is wetting.
 A return to the surface releases bubbles from the body surface, but interaction with the air above may also help to nucleate other bubbles by drawing additional gas into small cavities.
+Initially dry bodies danced for far longer than initially wet bodies.
 The interaction with the free surface appears to damp rotations as well, and as we have seen, any inhibition of the rotation of large bodies tends to inhibit vertical dancing.